sportsclimbs/grades/content/contact.md

 summary: The contact page
 ---

-Mistakes are inevitable so feel free to contact me with any corrections updates or anything the else.
+Mistakes are inevitable so feel free to contact me with any corrections, omissions, updates or anything the else.
 Thanks.

 {{< contact >}}